 - receiving reports of activity from Executive Inspectors General

 - receiving reports of ex parte communications from Ethics Officers

 - overseeing the annual ethics training for all employees of the executive branch of State Government.

 Walter P. Turner, III

 Treasurer's appointee from Flossmoor.

-Amalia Rioja - Vice Chair
+Amalia Rioja - Chair

 Comptroller's appointee from River Forest.
 Attorney with Baker McKenzie, where she practices in the areas of public-private partnerships, government relations and procurement.
 She previously served as a Deputy Chief of Staff in the Governor’s Office, Acting Public Access Counselor in the Attorney General’s Office and Deputy General Counsel in the Comptroller’s Office.

 Secretary of State appointee from Chicago.
 Maria is a master's prepared nurse with clinical and leadership experience in home health, hospice care, community outreach and business development.
 Maria is part of the care management team at Rush University Medical Center, Chicago, Illinois.

 Governor’s appointee from Oak Park.
 Cara Hendrickson is an experienced litigator and partner at Massey & Gail, LLP.
 She previously served as the Chief of the Public Interest Division of the Illinois Attorney General's Office and earlier practiced at Hughes Socol Piers Resnick & Dym, Business and Professional People for the Public Interest, and Kirkland & Ellis.